Ammar Campa-Najjar: 2022 mayoral campaign

 In 2022, Campa-Najjar unsuccessfully ran for the position of mayor of Chula Vista, California — a city in San Diego County's South Bay region that is outside the congressional district in which he previously claimed residency.

 In the June primary election, Campa-Najjar received 22.56% of the vote, enabling him to progress to the general election.
 His opponent was John McCann, a city councilman.
 McCann was elected mayor with 52% of the vote to Campa-Najjar's 48%.

-Navy reserve
+U.S. Navy Reserve

 On August 31, 2023, Ammar Campa-Najjar was sworn in as an officer in the United States Navy Reserve.
 He was sworn in aboard the USS Midway Museum, which he described as surreal because at the same site in 2018, Duncan D. Hunter held a press conference and made racially charged attacks against Campa-Najjar.

+2026 congressional campaign

+In August 2025, Campa-Najjar announced that he would run for the newly proposed redrawn 48th Congressional District if Prop.
+50 passed.
+He was eliminated in the primary election, placing third.

+Personal life

+Campa-Najjar considers himself to be Latino and Arab American, and is fluent in English, Spanish, and Arabic.

+As of June 2026, Campa-Najjar is dating U.S. representative Sara Jacobs.
+The two met in 2018 when both were running for Congress.